Step-4: Multilevel SDC

 # now the description contains more or less everything we need to create a step with multiple levels

-S = step(description=description)
+S = Step(description=description)

 # print out and check